 Lemons

+One of the most important fruits for Italians?
+Lemons.
+In some parts of Italy, they even gather to celebrate a good lemon harvest with a full festival.
 This fruit is the catalyst for other ingredients in Italian dishes, as it allows you to better taste the other flavours in dishes.
-A grating of fresh zest or a squeeze of juice can elevate fresh seafood dishes, as well as flavour biscotti, or bring out the flavour of sautéed meats.
+Freshly grated zest or a squeeze of juice can elevate seafood dishes, as well as infuse biscotti or bolster the flavour of meat.
 Always keep lemons in your Italian pantry!

 Tinned Tomatoes

 Italians like everything fresh!
 Even so, canned tomatoes serve as a base for most sauces, as well as for Italian roasts, soups and more.
 However, the Italians love a specific type of tinned tomatoes, so try to get concentrato di pomodoro, passata or anything with garlic in it.
-Passata is a bottled tomato purée, which is very common in a lot of Italian dishes; if you want to step your game up, add this to your next dish.
+Passata is a bottled tomato purée, which is very common in Italian dishes; if you want to step your game up, add this to your next dish.

-Sun-dried Tomatoes
+Sundried Tomatoes

 Pasta